 Obtain and review any other audit work papers deemed appropriate or necessary (e.g., Statement on Auditing Standards (SAS) No. 99 Consideration of Fraud in a Financial Statement Audit).
 This documentation should impact the analysts’ consideration of risk inherent within the entity and impact the overall risk assessment and analysis procedures completed by the analyst.
 Further, obtain copies of all legal letters and determine the status of all pending litigation and the impact that potential settlements might have on the insurer’s solvency.

 CPA Letter of Qualifications – The analyst should perform procedures in this area whenever there has been a change in the independent CPA from the prior year, although it may be completed annually whether or not there has been a change in independent CPA.
 The analyst should determine if the independent CPA furnished to the insurer, in connection with and for inclusion in the filing of the Audited Financial Report, a Letter of Qualifications which includes all of the statements listed in the procedure.

+Procedures

 If any of the statements are missing from the letter, the analyst should contact the CPA firm to discuss and address.

 In addition, the analyst should determine whether the CPA retained for review by the domiciliary state insurance department all audit work papers prepared during the audit, unadjusted journal entries, letter of representation, management’s letter and any communications between the CPA and the insurer related to the audit.

 Change in CPA – The insurer is required to notify the domiciliary state insurance department within five business days when the insurer’s independent CPA is dismissed or resigns.
 The insurer is also required to furnish a separate letter within 10 business days of the previous notification stating whether, in the 24 months preceding such event, there were any disagreements with the former independent CPA on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, and which disagreements, if not resolved to the satisfaction of the former independent CPA, would have caused the CPA to make reference to the disagreement in connection with the opinion.
 In addition, the insurer is further required to furnish a letter from the former independent CPA stating whether the independent CPA agrees with the statements contained in the insurer’s letter and, if not, stating the reasons for which he or she does not agree.

+Procedure

 The analyst should determine whether the CPA who issued an opinion on the insurer’s financial statements in the current period is the same CPA who issued the opinion in the prior year.
 If not, the analyst should determine whether all required reports were filed with the state insurance department as outlined above and assess the impact of the change in CPA on the insurer.